 Getting a good night’s sleep is foundational for overall health and wellness.
-However, in the last decade we have evolved into a 24-hour society vs a 12-14 hour one - which has impacted our sleep dramatically.
+However, in the last decade, we have evolved into a 24-hour society vs a 12–14-hour one, which has impacted our sleep dramatically.
+This blog explores how prebiotics and sleep are connected—and how supporting your gut with chicory root fibre could lead to more restful nights, naturally.

 Coming up in this article: